macros4outlook/quotefixmacro/README.md

 ### Download

 Download the latest version from the GitHub release page.
-The Basic Edition solely contains the QuoteFix Macro.
-The SoftWrap Edition includes QuoteFix Macro with SoftWrap Macro.
-SoftWrap Macro is useful if you don't use Outlook maximized.

 ### Import Macros